Can Metformin Cause Hair Loss? We Asked a Doctor

 How Can You Help Your Hair?

 To keep your hair in the best condition, the best approach is a 360° approach.
 This is the VEGAMOUR approach to hair wellness.
-Each product in the collection is toxin-free and completely vegan.
+Each product in the collection is completely vegan.
 Your hair will benefit when you're mindful about what you eat, the products you put on your hair and how to spend your time.